When a Restraining Order in NJ Has Nothing to Do with Domestic Violence

 When Nicole requested a restraining order, the court clerk informed her that she did not qualify because she was not in a dating relationship with the person who sexually attacked her.
 Nicole’s advocacy resulted in the laws that allow protection for all sexual assault victims.

 Applications for restraining orders critically impact victims and their alleged perpetrators.
-If you feel you need help obtaining one – or defending against a restraining order, the Law Offices of Anthony Carbone would like to offer you legal counsel.
-We are just a phone call away.
+If you feel you need help obtaining one – or defending against a restraining order, the Law Offices of Anthony Carbone would like to offer you, legal counsel.
+We are just a phone call away at 201-762-8956.
 We look forward to helping you during this stressful time.